As always, thank you for supporting The Cutting Room Floor on Patreon!

 Regional and Version Differences

-The game was released in three different formats: the original Famicom Disk System version, a Nintendo Entertainment System cartridge version, and a Famicom cartridge version, which was based on the Revision 1 revision of the NTSC NES version.
+The game was released in four different formats: the original Famicom Disk System version, a Nintendo Entertainment System cartridge version, a Famicom cartridge version, which was based on the Revision 1 revision of the NES version, and versions for the Famicom Mini and Classic NES Series on the Game Boy Advance.
 Each one has its share of unique features and differences.

 Several bugs were introduced or fixed between the various versions of the game; these are documented on the Bugs page.